kelepool/docs.kelepool.com/src/en/developers/ethereum/api/Hardware.md

 let withdrawal_credentials = ethers.utils.arrayify(prefix + stakingCredentials)
 let signature = ethers.utils.arrayify(prefix + stakingSignature)
 let deposit_data_root = stakingRoot

-// execure large staking, at least 32ETH,we staking 64ETH here, it needs 0.05ETH fee for every validator,so we have to add more 0.ETH for kelepool fee. let amount = ethers.utils.parseUnits('64.1', 'ether') const tx = await contract.createValidator(1, pubkey, withdrawal_credentials, signature, deposit_data_root, {
+// execure large staking, at least 32ETH,we staking 64ETH here, it needs 0.05ETH fee for every validator,so we have to add more 0.ETH for kelepool fee. let amount = ethers.utils.parseUnits('64.1', 'ether')

+// The following is the V1 version (deprecated), and the source channel parameter cannot be passed.
+// The source channel parameter is the identifier assigned to the third-party channel by Coke Mining Pool, which is used to distinguish which channel received the pledged amount during dividend statistics.
+// To use the V1 version, you must request before the user pledges: the user address registration interface (/user/v2/anonymouslogin) establishes the association between the user address and the source channel, so that we can distinguish the channel pledge amount. const tx = await contract.createValidator(1, pubkey, withdrawal_credentials, signature, deposit_data_root, {
+    from: userAddress, // user wallet address
+    value: amount,// staking amount
+    gasLimit: 10000000 // max gas limit
+})

+// The following is the V2 version (recommended), which can pass source channel parameters.
+// The source channel parameter is the identifier assigned to the third-party channel by Coke Mining Pool, which is used to distinguish which channel received the pledged amount during dividend statistics.
+// It doesn't matter if you have connected to the V1 version before.
+After updating to the V2 version, the user's pledge will be written to the source passed from the contract first. let source = ethers.utils.arrayify(ethers.utils.formatBytes32String("source（example: onekey/tokenpocket/openblock）")) const tx = await contract.createValidatorV2(1, source, pubkey, withdrawal_credentials, signature, deposit_data_root, {
     from: userAddress, // user wallet address
     value: amount,// staking amount
     gasLimit: 10000000 // max gas limit
 })

 console.log(`transaction id: ${tx.hash}`);